prescient-design/walk-jump/README.md

 ./scripts/install.sh
 ```

-### Training
+## Training
-The entrypoint `train` is the main driver for training and accepts parameters using Hydra syntax.
+The entrypoint `walkjump_train` is the main driver for training and accepts parameters using Hydra syntax.
 The available parameters for configuration can be found by running `train` --help or by looking in the `src/walkjump/hydra_config` directory

-### Sampling
+## Sampling
-The entrypoint `sample` is the main driver for training and accepts parameters using Hydra syntax.
+The entrypoint `walkjump_sample` is the main driver for training and accepts parameters using Hydra syntax.
 The available parameters for configuration can be found by running `sample` --help or by looking in the `src/walkjump/hydra_config` directory

+## Evaluation

+### Large molecule descriptors
+Use the [LargeMoleculeDescriptors](src/walkjump/metrics/_large_molecule_descriptors.py) class to compute descriptors for large molecules (proteins, antibodies, etc.) and see the [code for computing Wasserstein distances between samples and reference distributions](src/walkjump/metrics/_get_batch_descriptors.py) for evaluating sample quality.

+### Distributional conformity score (DCS)
+See the [DCS code](src/walkjump/conformity/_conformity_score.py) and [DCS README](src/walkjump/conformity/README.md) to evaluate samples.

 ## Contributing